finalclass/tevents/README.md

 typed-events
 ============

-Event library with bubling feature written in TypeScript
+Event library with bubbling feature written in TypeScript